HTML Web SQL UPDATE

 Web SQL is deprecated and removed from most modern browsers (including current Chrome).
 Treat this tutorial as educational for legacy code; use IndexedDB for new projects.

-UPDATE changes columns on existing rows matched by WHERE.
+UPDATE changes columns on existing rows matched by WHERE—the row must already exist.
 INSERT OR REPLACE inserts a new row or replaces the entire row when the primary key exists.
-Use UPDATE when you only want to change specific fields.
+Use UPDATE when you only want to change specific fields on a row you know is there.

 About the author